-5.3 Time in the EHR
+4.5 Time in the EHR

 There are numerous times recorded in the EHR, at varying levels of granularity.
-The following figure indicates the main ones common to Observation recordings (generally the most numerous) in the
+Certain times are a guaranteed by-product of the scientific investigation process, including time of sampling or collection; time of measurement, time of a healthcare business event, time of data committal.
+The following figure indicates these times with respect to Observation recordings (generally the most numerous) in the EHR.